norcams/docs-enduser/docs/api.rst

 You will get a password when you do the initial first login (see :doc:`login`).
 Please make sure you write this down for later user.
-If you where an early adopter or forgot your password please contact us.
+If you were an early adopter or forgot your password please contact us.

 OpenStack Command Line Interface (CLI)
 --------------------------------------